Away With The Steiners

 Albeit Friday is a good day of the week for exploring the rest of city and other things to do in Agra because it is quieter in town.
 But in reality, you don’t need more than one day in Agra to see the Taj Mahal and main sights.

-Make sure to check which day of the week you are planning your visit.
+Do make sure to check which day of the week you are planning your visit.

-The Masjid / Mosque to the west of the Taj Mahal mausoleum.
+The Masjid (Mosque) to the west of the Taj Mahal mausoleum.

 The Taj Mahal is stunning (obviously) at any time of day.
 But aside from the warning not to visit on a Friday, the best tip for visiting the Tah Mahal is the recommendation to go at sunrise.
-There are fewer crowds, the air is cool and pleasant.

 It is still busy in the morning.
 (It’s not a secret tip for visiting the Taj Mahal at that time of day!).
 But it does get busier as the day goes on.

 Plus, it isn’t every day you get up and leave in the dark.
 It adds to the excitement queueing up to be one of the first inside.
-And to see that first light of sunrise at the Taj Mahal is magical.

 The warm hues of the morning sun just after sunrise in summer (July).